triton-inference-server/perf_analyzer/genai-perf/docs/gpu_telemetry.md

 └───────────────────────────────────────────────────┘
 ```

-Example output on a machine with multiple GPUs
+Example output on a machine with multiple GPUs:

 ```
                 NVIDIA GenAI-Perf | Power Metrics